yogeshagr/golang/gopl/gopl.md

   fmt.Fprintf(os.Stderr, "Site is down: %v\n", err)
 }
 ```
-A more convenient way to achieve the same effect is to call log.Fatalf.
-As with
+A more convenient way to achieve the same effect is to call `log.Fatalf`.
+As
-all the log functions, by default it prefixes the time and data to the error
+with all the log functions, by default it prefixes the time and data to the
-message.
+error message.
 ```
 if err := WaitForServer(url); err != nil {
   log.Fatalf("Site is down: %v\n", err)